 Following his divorce, Rushent was forced to sell Genetic Sound Studios to avoid bankruptcy.
 Despite reducing his workload to more occasional studio recordings with ASSOCIATES, HARD CORPS, THEN JERICO and TWO PEOPLE, Rushent was suffering from depression; realising his heart was no longer in music, he effectively retired from the industry.

-Remembering working with Martin Rushent, Clive Pierce of HARD CORPS said to The Electricity Club: “Personally I felt overwhelmed when in the studio with him as it did feel at times that your precious baby was being bounced around in a manner you would never dream of doing yourself.
+Remembering working with Martin Rushent, Clive Pierce of HARD CORPS said: “Personally I felt overwhelmed when in the studio with him as it did feel at times that your precious baby was being bounced around in a manner you would never dream of doing yourself.
 His deft production work magnified what we were attempting to do ourselves and that’s exactly what great producers do”.

 THE PIPETTES’ Ani Saunders who now makes music as ANI GLASS added: “One of the greatest lessons I learnt from Martin was to only spend your time working on music you believe in and not to be afraid to change / amend / cut parts or songs if they’re not good enough.
 Of course the production and engineering skills I gained working with him were invaluable but I also learnt about how to create the right atmosphere for and during recording, something which I think is often overlooked.
 When I’m writing pop songs I always ask myself ‘what would Martin do?’ – it helps to keep me in check”.

-Focussing primarily on his work with synthesizers and technology, The Electricity Club looks back at the post-punk career of Martin Rushent.
+Focussing primarily on his work with synthesizers and technology, here is a look back at the post-punk career of Martin Rushent.
 With a limit of one track per album project and presented in chronological order, here is a Beginner’s Guide to the late, great man…

 THE STRANGLERS Nice N Sleazy (1978)